Evaluating modular equations for abelian surfaces: Introduction

-In both cases, we save a factor of~$\log p$ when the input values can be written as quotients of small integers: see for instance \cref{thm:hilbert-QQ}.

-The complexity estimate in \Cref{thm:intro} is small enough to make Elkies's method viable in the context of counting points on abelian surfaces over finite fields~\cite{kieffer_CountingPointsAbelian2022}.
-An implementation of the algorithms described in this paper, based on the C libraries Flint~\cite{hart_FLINTFastLibrary} and Arb~\cite{johansson_ArbEfficientArbitraryprecision2017}, is publicly available~\cite{kieffer_HDMELibraryEvaluation}.
+In both \cref{thm:intro,thm:intro-hilbert}, we save a factor of~$\log p$ in the running time when the input values are quotients of small integers: see for instance \cref{thm:hilbert-nf} in the case $L=\Q$.
+The complexity estimates are small enough to make Elkies's method viable for abelian surfaces over finite fields~\cite{kiefferCountingPointsAbelian2022}.
+An implementation of the algorithms described in this paper, based on the C libraries FLINT~\cite{theflintteamFLINTFastLibrary2024} and Arb~\cite{johanssonArbEfficientArbitraryprecision2017}, is publicly available~\cite{kiefferHDMELibraryEvaluation2022}, though not completely up to date at the time of writing.

+We can also handle other types of modular equations, for instance Hilbert modular equations in Igusa invariants for general quadratic fields.
+The price we pay is that the evaluation algorithm would become heuristic, as we explain below.

-Our algorithm is inspired from existing methods to evaluate elliptic modular polynomials via complex approximations~\cite{enge_ComputingModularPolynomials2009}.
-Note that other methods of based on isogeny graphs~\cite{broker_ModularPolynomialsIsogeny2012, sutherland_EvaluationModularPolynomials2013} allow us to compute or evaluate~$\Phi_\ell$ over finite fields with better asymptotic complexities; however, they crucially rely on writing the modular equation in full over small auxiliary finite fields, and it is unclear whether this strategy can still be competitive when the number of variables increases.
+Note that other methods based on isogeny graphs~\cite{brokerModularPolynomialsIsogeny2012, sutherlandEvaluationModularPolynomials2013} allow us to evaluate the elliptic modular polynomial~$\Phi_\ell$ over finite fields with better asymptotic complexities than numerical methods, particularly in terms of memory.
+However, they crucially rely on writing~$\Phi_\ell$ in full over small auxiliary finite fields.
+It is unclear whether this strategy can still be competitive when the the dimension of the moduli space grows.

-\paragraph{Overview of the algorithm.} Fix Igusa invariants $(j_1,j_2,j_3)$ over a number field~$L$.
-For every complex embedding~$\mu$ of~$L$, we compute a genus~$2$ hyperelliptic curve~$\Crv$ over~$\C$ with Igusa invariants~$\paren[\big]{\mu(j_1),\mu(j_2),\mu(j_3)}$.
-Then, we compute a period matrix~$\tau$ of~$\Crv$ using AGM sequences~\cite{borchardt_TheorieArithmetischgeometrischesMittels1888, bost_MoyenneArithmeticogeometriquePeriodes1988, jarvis_HigherGenusArithmeticgeometric2008}.
-Finally, we compute approximations of $\mu\paren[\big]{\Psi_{\ell,k}(j_1,j_2,j_3)}\in \C[X]$ for~$1\leq k\leq 3$ using analytic formulas.
-This is done by enumerating carefully chosen period matrices of abelian surfaces that are $\ell$-isogenous to~$\Jac(\Crv)$, reducing them to a neighborhood of the Siegel fundamental domain, and computing theta constants at these period matrices using Dupont's algorithm.
-In the case of Hilbert modular equations, an additional step consists in computing an approximate preimage of~$\tau$ in Hilbert space.